 Change Monitor Placement

 Your monitor screen should be at eye level.
 You should not have to angle your neck or strain your eyes to look at the screen.
-Hopefully, you have a monitor that has an adjustable option for height and angle.
+Hopefully, you have a monitor that has an adjustable option for the height and angle.

 Fix Keyboard Position